 Vaser Liposuction is the preferred method over traditional liposuction as it is much more efficient at breaking down the fat by separating the fat cells from the fibrous tissue.
 This essentially makes it easier to remove and results in less trauma.

-According to the American Society of Plastic Surgery a total of 6,694 gynecomastia procedures were performed in the U.S. last year for men aged between 13-19 years old.
+According to the ASPS, a total of 6,694 gynecomastia procedures were performed in the U.S. last year for men aged between 13-19 years old.
 This is expected to continue rising as more pressure is put on young boys to aim for sculpted pecs and a chiselled torso.

 It is a fairly common problem and in previous years many young teenagers would have learnt to live with it.
 In fact, the Daily Mail reported, over 200 adult men in the last five years have had cosmetic surgery to treat their condition in the UK alone.
 With the awareness of the non-invasive cosmetic procedures available, it is evident more young men are looking to resolve the problem before it has lasting physiological effects.